titilda/appunti/Numerical Linear Algebra/index.md

 # Algebraic multigrid methods

 **Algebraic multigrid methods** are very similar to the normal multigrid methods except that we do not rely on the fact that we know the geometry of the problem.
-While with normal multigrid methods we use different-sized grids obtained by changing the _sampling rate_ of the function to sample, with purely algebraic methods, we go coarser and finer using pure math.
+While with normal multigrid methods we use different-sized grids obtained changing the _sampling rate_ of the function to sample, with purely algebraic methods, we go coarser and finer using pure math.

 The same three operations as in the normal method version needs to be redefined, the algorithm is the same.